 E-commerce focuses on transactions and systems

 Marketers often complain e-Commerce is too transactional.
 But transactions equals sales.
 And it’s sales not strategy which pays the bills.

 E-commerce people on the other hand love transactions.
 Transactions mean they’ve given customers what they want.
 Transactions means bills and salaries get paid.
 The value of the company grows.
 Stock isn’t sitting in the warehouse as a cost, it’s on its way to the customer.
 That’s money in the bank.

 The more transactions through your order to delivery system, the more efficient the system becomes.
 Economies of scale drive better profitability.

-Marketing, from a pure e-Commerce point of view, is a tactical activation to bring customers in at the start of their journey.
-Other functions like IT, finance and supply chain (as per our functions of e-Commerce guide) handles the other steps in this journey to create an efficient e-Commerce process.
+From an e-Commerce point of view, marketing is a tactical activation to bring customers in at the start of their journey.
+Other functions like IT, finance and supply chain (as per our functions of e-Commerce guide) handle the other steps in this journey to create an efficient ordering process.

 Top of the Funnel (TOFU)

-Shall we do a price rise?
+Do we need a price rise?
 What’s our promotional plan?
 Is it that time of year the sales team want me to go in and present our marketing plans to the retail buyer?
-Oh, you want an end-of-aisle dump bin do you?
+Oh, you want an end-of-aisle dump bin?
 Can’t the category management team do all that?
-Sorry, can’t do that, I’m off to the agency.
+Sorry, can’t stop, I’m off to the agency.